-To investigate the relatively poor performance of the UM100 for temperature we performed sensitivity tests by 214 reducing the domain size of the UM333 to the same size as the UM100 (Table 1).
-The smaller domain resulted in a 215 similar bias, up to 3 K in the valleys, to that seen in the UM100 and UM1.5.
-The influence of the boundary conditions 216 was clear throughout the entire domain.
-This implies that the UM100 is run over a domain which is heavily influenced 217 by the boundary conditions even over relatively short periods of time.
-Part of the benefit of using the UM100 is to 218 improve the near-surface cooling through a better representation of the surface but this potential improvement is 219 partially negated by advection from the boundaries.
-Lean et al. (2019) also ran the MetUM with 100 m grid length 220 for a domain size of 80 km x 80 km and 30 km x 30 km, similar to the two domain sizes used in the our sensitivity 221 experiments.
-They found it was necessary to use a larger domain to avoid spin-up effects penetrating into the area 222 of interest in clear sky convective boundary-layer situations.
-We find that the domain size also has an influence on 223 screen temperature even in low-wind situations, so this will be a contributing factor to the bias seen in the LANFEX 224 cases using 100 m grid-length.
-225
+To investigate the relatively poor performance of UM100 for temperature, we performed sensitivity tests by reducing the domain size of UM333 to the same size as UM100 (Table 1).
+The smaller domain resulted in a bias, up to 3 K in the valleys, similar to that seen in UM100 and UM1.5.
+The influence of the boundary conditions was clear throughout the entire domain.
+This implies that UM100 is run over a domain that is heavily influenced by the boundary conditions even over relatively short periods of time.
+Part of the benefit of using UM100 is to improve the near-surface cooling through a better representation of the surface, but this potential improvement is partially negated by advection from the boundaries.
+Lean et al. (2019) also ran MetUM with 100-m grid length for a domain size of $80 \times 80 \text{ km}^2$ and $30 \times 30 \text{ km}^2$, similar to the two domain sizes used in our sensitivity experiments.
+They found that it was necessary to use a larger domain to avoid spin-up effects penetrating into the area of interest in clear-sky convective boundary-layer situations.
+We find that the domain size also has an influence on screen temperature even in low-wind situations, so this will be a contributing factor to the bias seen in the LANFEX cases using 100-m grid length.